jenishpokhrell/PetStore/README.md

     **SWEET ALERT 2 - FOR NOTIFICATION POP-UP,** **VISUAL STUDIO & VISUAL STUDIO CODE**

-Pet Store is a web app that performs the CRUD operations.
+Pet Store is a web app that performs CRUD operations.
-    **Products can be added, the list can be viewed, data can be updated and deleted as well.**
+    **Products can be added, the list can be viewed, and data can be updated and deleted as well.**

 The products data API is fetched from the backend data i.e. ASP.NET WEB API

+***NOTE: WORKING ON RESPONSIVENESS***